Explore

 Stir Crazy (1980)

-During the seventies, Gene Wilder and Richard Pryor were two comedians whose individuals stars were rising.
-Then someone came along decided to pair Wilder's ivory Brook-farce antics with Pryor's ebony-edged street-savvy.
-And as a result, at the beginning of the eighties decade, the comedy duel saw their combined star-power going super-nova.
+During the the second half of the 70s decade,, Gene Wilder and Richard Pryor were two comedians whose individuals stars were rising.
+Then someone came along and decided to pair up Wilder's ivory Brook-farce antics with Pryor's ebony-edged street-savvy.
+Which was a combustion of comedy that, at the beginning of the eighties, the netted the duo a chemical combination of star-power that exploded at super-nova levels.

 The second of four Wilder/Pryor collaborations, Stir Crazy probably didn't have the strength of laughter as their first outing, Silver Streak, but it still had enough LOL moments to warrant a conjugal visit or two.